Job Role: IT Systems Administrator

 Salary Range: £32,000pa – £35,000pa depending on experience

 We are in the process of strengthening our IT Services team and have an exciting opportunity to suit a talented and committed IT Systems Administrator.
 You must have a hands-on approach to work and a willingness to support teachers and students with their IT needs.
 The appointed candidate will be a key member of the IT Services Team and enjoy a very varied role.

 Tasks will include everything from providing classroom support, to helping with printers, projectors and telephones across our campus.

 We are looking to appoint a candidate who is comfortable working in a fast-paced environment dealing with multiple requests, and who has the ability to communicate clearly with colleagues and students with differing levels of IT skills and have Mac skills and working knowledge of JAMF.

 Please note that completed application forms must be returned to firstname.lastname@example.org.
 Stand-alone CVs, statements and letters of interest will not be considered.
 Further details regarding the role can be found in the Candidate Brief.

 When returning your completed application form please ensure that your application form is saved as Surname, First Name – Job Role

 We will only consider applicants who have the right to work in the UK.

 How to Apply

-If in the course of carrying out the duties of the role, the job holder identifies any instance that a child is suffering or likely to suffer significant harm either at school or at home, they must report any concerns to the School’s Child Protection Officer/Designated Safeguarding Lead or to the Principal, or make a referral directly to the local child protection authorities.
+If in the course of carrying out the duties of the role, the job holder identifies any instance that a child is suffering or likely to suffer significant harm, either at school or at home, they must report any concerns to the school’s child protection officer/designated safeguarding lead or to the principal, or make a referral directly to local child protection authorities.